 However, be thorough in your research.
 You may find that policies with better rates offer actual cash value instead of replacement cost benefits or that they don’t cover as many perils as your existing policy.
 To avoid any surprises, it’s best to get in touch with an independent insurance agent in Tennessee and go through your options together.
 I’d be happy to lend a hand, so make sure to contact me if you need any help.

 If you’re in the process of buying a new home, there’s no better time than now to get a homeowners insurance policy that ticks all your boxes.
 If you applied for a mortgage, getting a good insurance policy will most likely be required by your lender.

 You’re Unhappy with Your Existing Policy or Insurance Company

 You might have realized that your existing policy isn’t offering you enough protection or that your rates are excessive compared to what you’re receiving in return.
 Or, you may be unhappy with the long wait time or overall customer service.
 Regardless of the reason, you should switch your homeowners insurance to one that you’re completely satisfied with.

-You’re Not Receiving Discounts
+You’re Not Receiving Insurance Discounts

 If you’ve been with your carrier for a long time and aren’t receiving any discounts, that’s a red flag that should invite you to start looking around for better options.
 Chances are your existing carrier may be eager to give you a better offer once they realize they might lose your business.

 A great way to get lower rates is to bundle your insurance policies.
-For example, at Williams Insurance Group, we offer personal insurance packages that include auto and homeowners coverage.
+For example, at Williams Insurance Group, we offer personal insurance packages that include auto and homeowners insurance.
 They allow our customers to enjoy impressive multi-policy discounts and broader coverage.
 To learn more about our offers, as always, drop me a line.

-How to Switch Homeowners Insurance
+How to Change Homeowners Insurance

 If you’ve made your decision and are eager to move forward with your new insurance carrier, there are a few steps you should take to ensure a smooth transition.